 - This product is only available in the US and UK at the time of this writing.
 Australian readers: check out a fine alternative in the Seagate Personal Cloud 2-Bay

 Capacity: : N/A | Interface: : 2 x 1GbE LAN, 2 x 10GbE LAN, 2 x USB 3.0, 2 x eSATA | Features: : Quad-Core CPU, Compatibility with up to 18 drives, 1,577 MB/s sequential read

-Once in a while, a product comes along that challenges the conventions of their product category.
+Every now and then, a product comes along that challenges the conventions of their product category.
 The DS1817 is one such product.
 Most NAS devices that occupy the ‘value’ space tend to be underpowered and have little to no room for expansion.
-The DS1817 breaks the norms by letting users fill the included eight drive bays with whatever they choose, so that you can get as much (or as little) storage as you’d like.
-On top of this heaping expandability, the 10GbE LAN and Quad-Core CPU mean that you’ll never be left wanting for performance.
+The DS1817 breaks the norms by letting users fill the included eight drive bays with whatever they desire, so that you can get as much (or as little) storage as you want.
+On top of this massive expandability, which helps rank it as one of the best NAS drives available, the 10GbE LAN and Quad-Core CPU also mean that you’ll never be left wanting for performance.

 Read the full review: Synology DiskStation DS181

 A unit that backs itself up

 Capacity: 4TB, 6TB, 8TB, 16TB | Interface: Gigabit Ethernet | Features: Automatic backup, two hard drives, My Cloud mobile app

 This two-bay unit can produce a mirrored backup of your data, duplicating your files on both drives, using RAID configuration.
 That's quite an advanced feature for a consumer unit.
 Just keep in mind that you end up paying quite a lot for that capability and WD's user-friendly presentation, including an easy-to-master, browser-based control screen.